-It is suggested that effluent concentration changes by velocities in the withdrawal zone (Mc Corquodale and Zhou, 1993).
-It is also shown that there is more upward velocity in the withdrawal zone by decreasing densmetric Froude number for a constant discharge, showing the relationship between the dens-metric Froude number, and hydraulic and solid loads.
-The density of the waterfall can capture large volumes of the ambient fluid in the physical and numerical models (Zhou and Vitasovic, 1992).
-Also, the entrainment compensating flow rate is indirectly related to the dens-metric Froude number.
-Furthermore, the bottom strength of the current density, the upward flow in the withdrawal zone, and the recirculation all increase as the dens-metric Froude number decrease due to entrainment into the density waterfall.
+It is suggested that effluent concentration changes through velocities in the withdrawal zone (McCorquodale and Zhou, 1993).
+It is also shown that there is more upward velocity in the withdrawal zone by decreasing the densimetric Froude number for a constant discharge, showing the relationship between the densimetric Froude number and hydraulic and solid loads.
+The density of the waterfall can capture large volumes of the ambient fluid in the physical and numerical models (Zhou and McCorquodale, 1992).
+Also, the entrainmentcompensating flow rate is indirectly related to the densimetric Froude number.
+Furthermore, the bottom strength of the current density, the upward flow in the withdrawal zone, and the recirculation all increase as the densimetric Froude number decreases due to entrainment into the density waterfall.

-Some research also addressed an array of computational fluid dynamics (CFD) modeling in the wastewater treatment (WWT) field (Dutta et al., 2014, Daneshfaraz et al. 2016 and Zhang et al. 2016).
-For instance, Wicklein et al. have proposed a good modeling practice (GMP) for wastewater application and it is based on general CFD procedures (Wicklein, et al., 2016, Daneshfaraz et al. 2017).
+Some research also addressed an array of CFD modeling in the wastewater treatment (WWT) field (Dutta et al., 2014; Daneshfaraz et al., 2016; Zhang et al., 2016).
+For instance, Wicklein et al. proposed a good modeling practice (GMP) for wastewater application, and it is based on general CFD procedures (Wicklein et al., 2016; Daneshfaraz et al., 2017).